wp-plugins/loginradius-for-wordpress/readme.txt

 * Virgilio

 = Other Social Login plugins =
-We also have similar social plugins for Joomla, Drupal, Magento, PrestaShop, Vanilla Forum, osCommerce, Zen Cart, X-cart, vBulletin and DotNetNuke! <a href="https://www.loginradius.com/AddOns" target="_blank">Learn more</a>.
+We also have similar social plugins for Joomla, Drupal, Magento, PrestaShop, Vanilla Forum, osCommerce, Zen Cart, X-cart and DotNetNuke! <a href="https://www.loginradius.com/AddOns" target="_blank">Learn more</a>.

 = Important links =
 * WordPress live demo: http://wordpress.loginradius.com